vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 ## Import OVA to vCenter and Clone
 We can then import the OVA into vCenter, specifying our JSON customization file:

-`govc import.ova -options=ubuntu-vm.json -name=ubuntu-vm $vmLocation`
+`govc import.ova -options=ubuntu-vm.json -name=ubuntu-template $vmLocation`

 After this has imported, we can update the virtual disk size.
 Here we set it to 100G:

-`govc vm.disk.change -vm ubuntu-vm -disk.label "Hard disk 1" -size 100G`
+`govc vm.disk.change -vm ubuntu-template -disk.label "Hard disk 1" -size 100G`

 Power on the VM to allow it to run cloud-init (and thus our previously defined commands).
 Once complete, the VM will shutdown: